mary0610/test/readme.md

 ###STRUCTURE

 T9 class is responsible for a T9 cipher code and search.

-DB class is responsible for all database operations index.php has a user interface, imitation of a keyboard.
+DB class is responsible for all database operations.

+index.php has a user interface, imitation of a keyboard.

 MYSQL.sql is a file with the dump of database.

 ###TEST DATA